Herpes simplex virus

 - Chemotherapy for cancer

-- Long term use of high doses of corticosteroids
+- Long term use of high dose corticosteroids

 - Medications that intentionally suppress the immune system

 Herpes is a long-lasting infection with symptoms that come and go.
-The initial symptoms usually appear within 1 - 3 weeks of exposure to the virus and last 7 - 10 days (for cold sores) or 7 - 14 days (for genital lesions).
+The initial symptoms usually appear within 1 to 3 weeks of exposure to the virus and last 7 to 10 days (for cold sores) or 7 to 14 days (for genital lesions).
 Usually the number of outbreaks is greatest in the first year and higher for HSV-2 genital lesions than HSV-1 cold sores.
 Each year after that, the number of outbreaks usually goes down and they become less severe.
-But you can never completely get rid of the virus.
+Still, once you have been infected, you can never completely get rid of the virus.

 Complications of herpes include: